Sugar Ball Tripod Table Lamp

 The sugar ball lamp is a design by John & Sylvia Reid for Rotaflex.
 They were named Spheres.

 This tripod sugar ball table lamp is an early version of this type of lamps.
 They became popular in the late 1960s early 1970s.
 This lamp is from the 1950s and made in another, early type of plastic, but not in Rotaflex plastic (cellulose acetate).

 This table lamp is most likely Italian, because of the wiring; the rotary switch, plug and socket are made by A.A.G.
 Stucchi.
 A.A.G.
-Stuchi produced electric parts mainly for Italian light companies at that time such as Gilardi & Barzaghi and Stilux.
+Stuchi produced electric parts mainly for Italian light companies at that time such as Gilardi & Barzaghi, Stilux, Reggiani and others.